CarlGao4/Demucs-Gui/README.md

 #### Hardware
 Memory: At least 6GB memory, but 8GB swap may be required.
 The longer the track you want to separate, the more memory will be required.

-GPU: Only NVIDIA GPUs are available.
+GPU: Only NVIDIA GPUs are supported.
 At least 3GB of **private memory** (not shared memory) is required.

 ### Running the codes yourself
 At least Python 3.9 is required.
 Other requirements please refer to [Installing binaries](#installing-binaries).